 Guidance on Choice of Education

-During the months of September-October, the UU Vejleder will organize a general guidance meeting at the school for the IG1s and IG2s.
+During the months of September-October, the UU Vejleder will organize a general guidance meeting at the school for the Year 9 and Year 10s.
 The UU Vejleder will talk about the educational system in Denmark, the options and how to make choices.
 Representatives from the school will also attend to assist the students.
 These meetings take place during the school day.

 Education Fair - Mandatory Attendance

 In November UU invites all students and parents from the secondary schools in the area to an Education Fair – Uddannelsesmesse in Hyldegårdshallerne.
 The aim is to prepare the students for making the right choice between the various introduction/bridge building visits at the Upper Secondary Schools, Vocational schools etc. which can take place in the spring or talk to companies offering apprenticeships.
 Please note that the Ministry of Education requires that attendance is mandatory for Grade 8 / ISIB Year 9 students and parents.

 Some Upper Secondary Education programs (STX, HHX, HTX, HF) require students who do not take a suite of national exams to complete an entrance test.
 Students are assessed in a variety of subjects (English, Maths, Danish and Science) in Danish.
 Information regarding these tests will be shared by the UU Vejleder.

 More information about the Readiness Evaluation can be found at:

 More information and dates about the Entrance Tests can be found at:

 ISIB cooperates with UU vejleder Ms Gitte Kolding Mortensen who will be visiting our learners on a regular basis throughout the year.
 In collaboration with the school, Ms Gitte guides our students through the process of their readiness for Upper Secondary Education programs in Denmark.

 For more information, please contact: